 Every piece of software built today either uses an API or is an API.
 APIs (i.e., application programming interfaces) have become an essential element in today’s digital economy—and that means the API growth rate is increasing at an explosive pace.

-Today, the Postman API Platform is used by more than 10 million developers across more than 500,000 organizations around the globe, and this gives Postman a unique view of the API explosion: In just four years, the number of Postman Collections—which are essentially folders where API developers group their API requests together—skyrocketed from less than half a million to nearly 35 million between 2016 and 2020.
+Today, the Postman API Platform is used by more than 14 million developers across more than 800,000 organizations around the globe, and this gives Postman a unique view of the API explosion: In just four years, the number of Postman Collections—which are essentially folders where API developers group their API requests together—skyrocketed from less than half a million to nearly 35 million between 2016 and 2020.
 (Between January 2019 and January 2020 alone, there was an increase of more than 100%, from 17.4 million to 34.9 million.)
 UPDATE: As of January 2021, the total has surpassed 46 million collections.

 Three tectonic shifts in the industry have led to this spectacular rise of APIs: